rickvandermey/angular-starterkit/README.md

 Do a POST call to `https://localhost:4000/notification` to create a mocked push notification.
 Best can be tested after `nx run <project>:build [options]` and then serve the correct folder as `http-server`.
 The application will then be available at `https://localhost:8081`

+## Git hooks 🎯

+Git hooks are active, which means you only can commit when there are no linting errors, and all unit-tests succeeds.
+Other commmands can be implemented with `husky`.

+When using nvm, the default node should be > 18. `nvm alias stable default`